Last Updated on

 - 2 cups Italian tomato sauce

-- 125g mozzarella cheese, sliced and drained or fior di latte, sliced and drained
+- 4 oz mozzarella cheese or fior di latte, sliced and drained

 - Salt the eggplant slices and place in a colander.
 Allow to rest for a minimum of 30 minutes and up to 90 minutes.
 Rinse the slices and pat dry with a kitchen towel.